 The PRA requires firms to carry out a TMTP recalculation at the end of every 24 months following the commencement of the transitional measure on 1 January 2016.
-The PRA has given HLAC permission to recalculate the TMTP as at September 2019 given the interest rate stress experienced across 2019.
+The PRA has also given the Company permission to recalculate the TMTP as at 31 March 2020 as a result of the reinsurance arrangement.
+This classified as an event that caused a significant change to the risk profile.
+The recalculation reduced the TMTP by £14.6m.